 6 – 8 Marine Parade, Byron Bay, NSW 2481

-An iconic surf side location in the exclusive enclave of Wategos Beach, Rae’s has long been the place to head when you desire a peacefully secluded escape.
+An iconic surf side location in the exclusive enclave of Wategos Beach, Rae’s has long been the place when you desire a peacefully secluded escape.
 The al fresco dining room headed up by Chef Jason Saxby is THE place for a long Sunday lunch.
 The menu with its Mediterranean influence features the best of the region.
-A recent menu go-to for me: Tagliolini pasta, spanner crab, bottarga and bush tomato crumb and a glass of crisp Chablis.
+A recent menu go-to for me: Tagliolini pasta, spanner crab, bottarga and bush tomato crumb.
+Paired with a glass of crisp Chablis.

 9 Bay Lane, Byron Bay NSW 2481

-Tucked in a lane way behind the most Byron of watering holes, the iconic Beach Hotel, sits what the owners regard as “A little slice of Paris by the Sea.”
+Tucked in a lane way behind the most Byron of watering holes, the iconic Beach Hotel, sits on what the owners regard as “A little slice of Paris by the Sea.”
 Supernatural Cellars offers natural wines and salty seaside snacks.
-On a recent visit, a glass of Claus Preisinger “Puszta Libre” hit the spot perfectly, and next time, I will ensure there is time for snacks as the menu looked great!
+On a recent visit, a glass of Claus Preisinger “Puszta Libre” hit the spot perfectly.
+Next time, I will ensure there is time for snacks as the menu looked great!

 4 Mullumbimbi St, Brunswick Heads NSW 2483

 A classic.
 What’s not to love about an old school pub in a seaside town?
 Sunny beer garden; icy cold local beers on tap; a menu full of pub favorites.
 A no brainer, really.
 Dust the sand off your Havianas and settle in for the afternoon.

 Like this?
 Make it a pub crawl of sorts and start further south (make sure you have a designated driver/ stay the night ) down the coast at the Pacific Hotel in Yamba then the Beach Hotel Byron Bay where Sunday afternoons with live music are hard to beat.